Last updated on January 2nd, 2022 at 07:38 pm

 Another theory about the name

-Maybe, because it may be difficult for some to find the wisdom “behind” his tales outlined in the books, a second theory emerges.
+For some, it is difficult to find the wisdom “behind” some of the fables.
 For instance when, as a lad, he bares his bottom to the crowd.
-Some, also, might find it hard to glean a noble or wise motive when he tricks his victims into handling (or, in some cases eating!) his feces.
+Some, also, it seems find it hard to glean a noble or wise motive when he tricks his victims into handling (or, in some cases eating!) his feces.
 Of course to be fair, maybe they never saw The Help.

 “ul’n Speghel” Which loosely translates to “Asswipe”

-Either theory could fit the legend, so perhaps it was meant to be both.
-A sly literary double entendre that pays homage to both aspects of Till’s tales.
+Either theory could fit the legend, so perhaps it is, both.
+A sly literary double entendre that pays homage to both aspects of Till’s adventures.

 Medieval Viral Star